-In this article you will learn three possible ways to include videos into your web project.
+In this article, you will learn three possible ways to include videos in your web project.

 1. Embedding YouTube/Vimeo videos via their respective elements

 The following steps are the same when adding a Vimeo Video.

 The easiest way to embed a YouTube video is by copying the URL of the video and pasting it into our YouTube element.
 First, let's create the video element:

 Click + Add content to access all the presets and elements or use Create Element inside your target container.
 Choose the Video element and drag it into the area with dashed border.

 Paste the YouTube URL to load the video.
 Let's have a brief look at your options here:

 - Aspect ratio: Adjust the Aspect Ratio of your video.

 - Lazy Load: This setting determines whether the video shall be loaded in advance or only after hitting the play button.

 - Show controls: This will enable or disable the play button, volume control etc.